 The Kansas Coalition Against Sexual and Domestic Violence (KCSDV) is Kansas’ leading statewide voice for victims and survivors of sexual and domestic violence.
 KCSDV is a statewide nonprofit organization – and coalition – with the mission of preventing and eliminating sexual and domestic violence.

 KCSDV was founded on June 22, 1982 in Topeka, Kansas.
-This year, KCSDV will celebrate 37 years of working to help victims and survivors.
-Learn more about KCSDV’s history, purpose, goals, and identified state of Kansas needs.
+This year, KCSDV celebrates 40 years of working to help victims and survivors.
+Learn more about KCSDV’s history, strategic framework, and identified state of Kansas needs.
 (You can also learn about the national networks of which KCSDV is a part.)

 KCSDV’s purpose is to prevent and eliminate sexual and domestic violence through a statewide network of programs providing support and safety for all victims of sexual and domestic violence and stalking, with a primary focus on women and their children; direct services; public awareness and education; advocacy for victims; comprehensive prevention; and, social change efforts.
-See KCSDV’s organizational goals.
+See KCSDV’s strategic framework.

 KANSAS CRISIS HOTLINE: 888-END-ABUSE | 888-363-2287